 While many people choose to fly or take a bullet train, the still-popular overnight trains are a real treat for international travelers.
 Why take a night train?
 These trains allow you to travel quickly overland, arriving at your destination by the following morning.
 Also, you will be able to sleep while you travel, more comfortably than on an airplane or an overnight bus.
 If you are planning a visit to Japan, consider booking travel on one of these trains, using the following tips.

 Before the advent of the bullet train, there was a time when overnight trains were common across Japan.
 The country’s elite, as well as tourists, traveled in style using these “blue sleeper trains.”
 Today, however, luxury night trains are becoming a novelty, harkening back to an earlier time, and cheaper trains.
-In 2017, the Sunrise Seto and Izumo are the only regular night trains still in operation.
+Currently, the Sunrise Seto and Izumo are the only regular night trains still in operation.

 Table of Contents

 Japanese overnight trains differ somewhat from western sleeper trains in the accommodations offered.
 Some of the trains do not have normal seating; many have carpeted areas separated by a partition.

 Within your open, partitioned “room,” called nobi nobi seats, you will find usually a window, a small table built into the wall, and some bedding and blankets to recline on.
 Other trains offer shared or private compartments with western style beds, and the luxury trains have the option of reserving a suite.